ucdavisdatalab/workshop_intro_to_remote_computing/chapters/04_running-scripts.md

 ...
 ```

 That will kick off the script, which you'll leave running.
-Now, type the
-sequence `Ctrl+b d`.
-This is a **keybinding** that sends a command to `tmux`.
+But since the script
+is running, you can't type any further commands into your terminal itself.
+Instead, you'll need to type a special sequence, or **keybinding**, to
+communicate with `tmux`.
+Default keybindings in `tmux` start with the sequence
+`Ctrl+b`.
+You'll always type these two keys before specifying what you want the
+program to do.

-In this case, the command is to leave, or **detach**, your session.
-Doing so
+In this case, you want to leave, or **detach**, your session so that you can do
+more work while the code continues to run.
+The sequence you'll type is `Ctrl+b
-should bring you back to your terminal view.
-You'll see the following in that
+d`.
+Doing so should bring you back to your original terminal view, where you'll
-view:
+see the following:

 ```
 $ tmux